-Connect the FRITZ!Box with the DSL/telephone cable (gray/black).
+Connect the FRITZ!Box using the DSL/telephone cable (gray/black) with the DSL line.

-- 1. Connect the long, gray end of the DSL/telephone cable to the socket on the FRITZ!Box labeled "DSL/TEL". - 2.
-Then take the short, gray end of the cable and insert the plug (RJ45) into the socket of the DSL line.
+- Connect the longer, gray end of the DSL/telephone cable to the socket on the FRITZ!Box labeled "DSL/TEL". - 2.
+Then take the short, gray end of the cable and insert the plug (RJ45) into the socket of DSL line.

-If the plug does not fit into this socket, insert the plug into the gray adapter included in the package.
-Then insert the adapter into the appropriate socket of the DSL line.
+If the plug does not fit into the DSL socket, connect it to the black RJ11/RJ45 adapter included in the package.
+Then insert the adapter into the DSL socket of the DSL line.